cityofships/i-love-compute/README.md

 A script to download, build and run piglit.

 - The user can download build and install piglit by doing `./user-piglit build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-piglit` and provided software is not made available in default environment.
 - The user can run piglit by doing something like `./user-piglit run piglit run quick_cl /tmp/results/cl`, it can be run with platforms built with other scripts, for example: `./user-mesa run ./user-piglit run piglit run quick_cl gpu /tmp/results/cl-gpu`.